 Achieve Better Retail Inventory Management with These 9 Tips

 The RIM is a good starting point for tracking and managing your inventory.
 But there are several ways in which you can optimize your inventory management capabilities.
 Specifically, we suggest that you:

 1. Categorize Your Inventory

 Not all inventory is equal.
 Some products will cost more and sell less frequently than hot-ticket items or trendy goods.
 With that in mind, you should categorize your inventory into a few priority groups.
 There are several ways to go about this, but a common method involves creating A, B, and C, inventory groups.

+When managing an e-commerce business, it’s essential to consider various factors, including product categorization and inventory management.
 Items in group A are more costly, which means that you need fewer of them.
 Group B products don’t sell quite as slowly as A items, but they are more costly and slower to turn over than C items.
-Group C products are affordable and easy to sell fast, which means that you need to order them most frequently.
+Handling fees in e-commerce can also come into play with these costlier products.
+On the other hand, Group C products are affordable and easy to sell fast, which means that you need to order them most frequently, helping minimize handling fees.

 2. Track All Relevant Product Information

 When setting up your inventory management systems and processes for retail, it is vital that you track all relevant product information.
 Some of the information you need to track includes:

 You should also monitor the cost of each item.
 Doing so will enable you to monitor seasonal or scarcity-related price changes.

 Remember, the RIM only provides an estimate of your physical stock and its value.
 Therefore, you should conduct an extensive inventory audit and compare it to your estimates.